HomeAbout SonicrestProductsOrderTechnologyNews CenterSearchContact Us

 What is sound ?

-For a normal human ear, the displacement amplitude of sound wave ranges from approximately 10-5m for the loudest tolerable sound to 10-11m for the faintest detectable sound.
-Since a large ratio, 106, is formed from these two limits of human detectable displacement amplitude of sound wave; instead of speaking of the intensity of a sound wave, it is much more convenient to speak of a sound pressure level in terms of dB.
-We define dB as the Sound Pressure Level in logarithmic ratio to the sound pressure, Po = 0.0002 m bar or 20 m Pa, which is the minimum sound pressure that a normal human can detect at 1 KHz.
+intensity of sound waves, it is much more convenient to speak of a sound pressure level in terms of dB.
+We define dB as the Sound Pressure Level in logarithmic ratio to the sound pressure, Po = 20 µPa, which is the minimum sound pressure that a normal human can detect at 1 kHz.
+The linear scale with its large numbers is converted into a manageable scale from 0 dB (20 μPa) to 130 dB (about 100 Pa).

-SPL in dB = 20 log10(P/Po)
+SPL in dB = 20 log 10 (P/Po )

-where P is the unspecified sound pressure.
-The range of detection for a normal human ear is from 0 to 120 dB.
-To have a physical understanding of what SPL means in dB, the following table ( Figure 1.) illustrates the Sound Pressure Levels in dB of different environments:
+To have a physical understanding of what SPL means in dB, the following table illustrates the Sound Pressure Levels in dB of different environment:

 Environment